michaelromagne/michaelromagne/README.md

 Java, C, R, HTML/CSS

-# Hobbies

-Apart from coding, I love practicing sports (especially Football and Gym), read philosophy or history books and grab some beers with friends.

 # Contact

 If you want to know more, you can have a look at my projects on my website or join me through Linkedin or email.